enviodev/docs/docs/getting-started.md

 Users can run the indexer locally without deploying, using [Docker](https://www.docker.com/products/docker-desktop/) and [Hasura](https://hasura.io/).

-More information on the running the indexer locally can be found [here](./running-locally).
+More information on running the indexer locally can be found [here](./running-locally).

 ### Deploy to Hosted Service